Allen Skillicorn: Other political activity

 Skillicorn endorsed Libertarian Party candidate Kash Jackson in the 2018 Illinois gubernatorial election.

 Skillicorn considered a 2020 bid for the 14th congressional district of Illinois.
 In a letter to Republican leadership regarding a pizza party, Skillicorn wrote, "I am serious about helping President Trump drain the swamp and empower the American people...If I am fortunate enough to serve as your congressman, I will be a tireless party builder to peel back the corrupt, corrosive influence of Nancy Pelosi and the new batch of Democratic socialists that threaten our jobs, communities, families and freedom while benefiting special interests."
 On September 4, 2019, Skillicorn instead endorsed Jim Oberweis for Congress in the 14th District and announced plans to seek re-election to the Illinois House.

-In 2022, Skillicorn was elected to the town council of Fountain Hills, Arizona.
+Fountain Hills Town Council

+After relocating to Fountain Hills, Arizona with his wife in December 2020, Skillicorn ran for a seat on the Fountain Hills Town Council in the August 2022 municipal election.
+One of four candidates competing for three open seats, he described himself as a "serial entrepreneur" with experience in advertising and marketing and campaigned on a platform centered on fiscal conservatism, prioritizing roads and infrastructure investment, increasing public safety funding, and preserving the town's small-town character and natural desert views.
+Skillicorn received 4,824 votes in the primary, finishing third among the four candidates and securing one of the three available council seats.
+He was sworn in as a council member in December 2022, joining fellow incoming members Brenda Kalivianakis and Hannah Toth along with continuing council members Gerry Friedel, Sharron Grzybowski, and Peggy McMahon.

 Personal life

 Skillicorn resided with his wife, Heather, in East Dundee.
 Prior to 2020, he had lived in the Fox Valley area his entire life.
-In December 2020, Skillicorn and his wife moved to Fountain Hills, Arizona, where he ran for town council.
+In December 2020, Skillicorn and his wife moved to Fountain Hills, Arizona, where he was subsequently elected to the town council and later served as Vice Mayor.